 1. Accuracy

 Accuracy is the currency with which an automotive battery tester is measured.
-When the interest is the best car battery tester money can buy, the bar is raised even higher – and getting readings right remains of the essence.
+When the interest is the best car battery tester money can buy, the bar is raised even higher, as getting readings right remains of the essence.

 The Ancel BA101 is rated, officially, to be more than 99% accurate.
 However, during my tests, use, and comparison, I consistently found it to be 100% accurate.
 The few times I didn’t get a straight 100%, I got 99.99% – which I find supremely impressive.